Australia, amongst its most spectacular and interesting physical environment, has many venomous creatures on land and at

 - Please view this article published in the MJA on the results of the Australian Snakebite Project 2005 - 2015.

 The whole blood clotting test (or time) is unreliable.
-In particular, it is often normal in patients with severe VICC.
+It is often normal in patients with severe VICC.
 Assessment of suspected snakebite requires a laboratory that can do an INR.
-Patients should be transferred ASAP to a hospital that can do this test if it is not available within 2 hours by transporting the specimen.
+Point of care INR tests are not reliable for this purpose.
+Patients should be transferred ASAP to a hospital that can do this test.

 Links to further information on marine envenomations can be accessed from:

 Smartphone App: Australian Bites & Stings: First Aid Guide to Australian Venomous Creatures